 Step 4 – Setup Default Ruby Version

 Use rvm command to set up default ruby version to be used by applications.
-You can install multiple versions by running command multiple times with different versions using above command.
+You can install multiple versions as defined in above step.
 Now select which version you want to use.

 rvm use 2.4.1 --defaultUsing /usr/local/rvm/gems/ruby-2.4.1